Downtown Brooklyn, now in 10 languages

 If you’ve been in Downtown Brooklyn lately, you will have seen the new splashes of color on our Big Belly trash compactors.
 These flashy new signs convey a variety of non-fake-news, from “good eats,” to we’ve got shopping,” as well as gentle reminders to keep litter off the streets and in the jazzy receptacles.

-If you’re having trouble understanding some of the signs, it’s not your reading comprehension skills – we’re getting the word out in each of the top 10 spoken languages in Brooklyn, which, according to the Mayor’s Office of Immigrant Affairs, are English, Spanish, French, Haitian, Italian, Portuguese, German, Yiddish, Greek, and Russian (in that order!).
+If you’re having trouble understanding some of the signs, it’s not your reading comprehension skills – we’re getting the word out in 10 languages: English, Spanish, French, Haitian, Italian, Portuguese, German, Yiddish, Greek, and Russian.

 If you’re unfamiliar with the Big Belly trash cans, we tested out our first prototype on the corner of Fulton and Smith streets way back in January 2015.
 The solar trash compactor was so successful that we proceeded with a full rollout in September 2016.
 Now have over 130 active Big Belly compactors throughout the neighborhood, and plan to add more.